timm/ABC/README.md

 To test that, we went looking for harder problems.
 We gathered over 110 real-world case studies from recent, peer-reviewed software engineering research—covering configuration optimization, architecture tuning, effort estimation, and more.
-Then we reran the experiment at scale.
+Then we reran the experiment, at scale.
 The results, shown below, demonstrated that ABC works remarkably well (quickly and effectively) for a broad range of problems taken from the SE literatures.